MntRushmore/storybook/README.md

 3. Click "Run"

 This migration:
-- Adds new columns to existing tables
+- Adds new columns to existing tables (including session_code)
 - Creates user_stats table for streaks
 - Works without special permissions
 - Safe to run multiple times

+**IMPORTANT**: The session_code column is required for story codes to work!

 #### Option B: Full Migration (If You Have Admin Access)
 1. Go to: https://supabase.com/dashboard/project/YOUR_PROJECT/sql